-The girl kneeled close to him, touching him.
 "My dear, my dear! then slay for me this other Perion of the Forest."

-And Perion laughed, not very mirthfully.
+And Perion laughed, although not very mirthfully.

 "It is the common usage of women to ask of men this little labour, which is a harder task than ever Hercules, that mighty-muscled king of heathenry, achieved.
 Nay, I, for all my sinews, am an attested weakling.
-The craft of other men I do not fear, for I have encountered no formidable enemy save myself; but that same midnight stabber unhorsed me long ago.
+The craft of other men I do not fear, for I have encountered no formidable enemy, saving only myself; but that same midnight stabber unhorsed me long ago.
 I had wallowed in the mire contentedly enough until you came. . . .
-Ah, child, child! why needed you to trouble me! for to-night I want to be clean as you are clean, and that I may not ever be.
+Ah, child, child! why needed you to trouble me! for I want only to be clean as you are clean to-night, and that I may not ever be.
 I am garrisoned with devils, I am the battered plaything of every vice, and I lack the strength, and it may be, even the will, to leave my mire.
 Always I have betrayed the stewardship of man and god alike that my body might escape a momentary discomfort!
 And loving you as I do, I cannot swear that in the outcome I would not betray you too, to this same end!
 I cannot swear- Oh, now let Satan laugh, yet not unpitifully, since he and I, alone, know all the reasons why I may not swear!
 Hah, Madame Melicent!" cried Perion, in his great agony, "you offer me that gift an emperor might not accept save in awed gratitude; and I refuse it."
 Gently he raised her to her feet.
 "And now, in God's name, go, madame, and leave the prodigal among his husks."
 "You are a very brave and foolish gentleman," she said, "who chooses to face his own achievements without any paltering.
 To every man, I think, that must be bitter work; to the woman who loves him it is impossible."

-Perion could not see her face, because he lay prone at the feet of Melicent, sobbing, but without any tears, and tasting very deeply of such grief and vain regret as, he had thought, they know in hell alone; and even after she had gone, in silence, he lay in this same posture for an exceedingly long while

-And after he knew not how long a while, Perion propped his chin between his hands and, still sprawling upon the rushes, stared hard into the little, crackling fire.
+And Perion could not see her face, because he lay prone at the feet of Melicent, sobbing, but without any tears, and tasting very deeply of such grief and vain regret as, he had thought, they know in hell alone; and even after she had gone, in silence, he lay in this same posture for an exceedingly long while.
+HOW PERION BROKE FAITH WITH MÉLUSINE ND after he knew not how long a while, Perion propped his chin between his hands and, still sprawling upon the rushes, stared hard into the little, crackling fire.
 He was thinking of a Perion de la Forêt that once had been.
-In him might have been found a fit mate for Melicent had this boy not died very long ago.

-It is no more cheerful than any other mortuary employment, this disinterment of the person you have been, and are not any longer; and so did Perion find his cataloguing of irrevocable old follies and evasions.
+In him were found fit mate for even Melicent had the boy not died-and so long ago!
+It is no more cheerful than any other mortuary employment, this disinterment of the person you have been, and are not any longer; and so he found it.
 Then Perion arose and looked for pen and ink.
-It was the first letter he ever wrote to Melicent, and, as you will presently learn, she never saw it.
+It was the only letter he ever wrote to Melicent, and, as you will presently learn, she never saw it.
 In such terms Perion wrote:

-"Madame-It may please you to remember that when Dame Mélusine and I were interrogated, I freely confessed to the murder of King Helmas and the theft of my dead master's jewels.
+"Madame-It may please you to remember that when Dame Mélusine and I were interrogated, I freely confessed to both the murder of King Helmas and the theft of my dead master's jewels.
 In that I lied.
 For it was my manifest duty to save the woman whom, as I thought, I loved, and it was apparent that the guilty person was either she or I.